moorepants/learn-multibody-dynamics/install.rst

    conda update --all

-This command could take some minutes, especially if you are using Anaconda because it has many more package compatibilities to work out.
+This command could take some minutes, especially if you are using an existing Miniconda (or Anaconda) installation because it has many more package compatibilities to work out.

 3) Install Packages
 ===================